nirwanrajnp/PlanIt/README.md

-This PlanIt.
+This is PlanIt.
 A simple ToDo/Reminders app.